 Economy and infrastructure

-Though blessed with natural resources, Cameroon's economy has suffered political unrest and corruption, among other difficulties.
+Though blessed with natural resources, Cameroon's economy has suffered from political unrest and corruption, among other difficulties.
 Mostly, depending on agriculture, the nation exports chocolate and coffee.
 Additionally, oil production helps the economy.
 Although Cameroon's infrastructure is still under development, efforts are being made to modernize its transport networks and raise power availability.
 Still, urban and rural communities construct their infrastructure rather differently.

 Demographics